laramiedunlap/Project2/README.md

 2. We want to predict a whether or not an ETF will stay within a a price range over a certain period of time

-3. The strategy will be used to identify times when the market has underpriced or overpriced volatility
+3. The strategy will be used to identify times when the market has underpriced or overpriced volatility.
+The trading bot will then signal a short iron condor or strangle with short strike prices.

 * Data sources and ML models